 3. operation, maintenance, modifications, installation, frequency coordination, and landlord interfaces for all repeaters operated by the Club;

-5. plan and implement such activities as: the Annual Ham Fest food service; the monthly business meeting refreshments; and similar activities;
+6. plan and implement such activities as: the annual club picnicood; the monthly business meeting refreshments; and similar activities;

 MVRC Mission